Oryfox/express-resource-server/README.md

 # Express Resource Server

-This package is a resource server built with Express.js.
-It provides a RESTful API for managing resources.
+This package provides a single method to install a global middleware to enable OAuth authentication on expressjs servers.

 ## Installation